The Perfect Marriage and Much More: Combining Dimension Reduction, Distance Measures and Covariance: Methodological Innovations

 \subsection{Covariance and Distance}

 \end{doublespace}

-\begin{doublespace} We compare the covariance between two random variables and the Bhattacharyya coefficient.
-Assuming support over relevant portions of the real line and that the density function is differentiable.
-Consider covariance and distance of $Y=X$ and $Y=-X$.
+\begin{doublespace} We compare the covariance between two random variables and the Bhattacharyya coefficient, assuming support over relevant portions of the real line and that the density function is differentiable.
+Consider the covariance and the distance of $Y=X$ and $Y=-X$.
 It is easily seen that the distance between the distributions is $zero$ in both cases, but the covariance is $one$ when they are exactly the same and $minus\;one$ in the other case.
-This shows that despite knowing the distance we cannot tell much about the co-movements of the two distributions.
-Hence distance is not a substitute for covariance but rather a very useful complement, since knowing the two will tell us the magnitudes of how one variable will change if we know the other.
+This shows that despite knowing the distance we do not have full information about the co-movements of the two distributions.
+Hence distance is not a substitute for covariance but rather a very useful complement, since knowing the two will tell us the magnitudes of how one variable will change if we know the other and the likelihood of observing certain values from one distribution if have observed values from the other one.

-An interesting result concerning the covariance is given by Stein's lemma (Stein 1973, 1981; Rubinstein 1973, 1976) which connect the covariance between two random variables that are joint normally distributed and the covariance between any function of one of the random variables and the other.
+An interesting result concerning the covariance is given by Stein's lemma (Stein 1973; 1981; Rubinstein 1973; 1976) which connects the covariance between two random variables that are joint normally distributed and the covariance between any function of one of the random variables and the other.
 If $X$ and $Y$ have a joint distribution that is bivariate normal and if $c\left(\cdotp\right)$ is a continuously differentiable function of $X$ then,

 It easily follows that, if $X$ is a normal random variable with mean $\mu$ and variance $\sigma^{2}$ and if $c$ is a differentiable function with derivative $c'$ such that $E\left[c'\left(X\right)\right]<\infty$, we then have,